maoberlehner/markus-oberlehner-net/content/blog/distributed-vue-applications-pushing-content-and-component-updates-to-the-client.md

 **The final result will be a simple news feed application which demonstrates the basic principles of this approach.** We want to fetch the latest news from a REST API endpoint and subscribe to a WebSocket feed to check for updates on existing or new news items.

-You can [find a live demo of the application on Netlify](https://pushing-content-and-component-updates-to-the-client.netlify.com/) and you can [checkout the code on GitHub](https://github.com/maoberlehner/distributed-vue-applications-pushing-content-and-component-updates-to-the-client).
+You can [find a live demo of the application on Netlify](https://pushing-content-and-component-updates-to-the-client.netlify.com/) and you can [check out the code on GitHub](https://github.com/maoberlehner/distributed-vue-applications-pushing-content-and-component-updates-to-the-client).
 Please note that the live demo does not make use of WebSockets but rather fakes them in order to make the deployment easier.

 ## Building a simple API endpoint